bkuhlmann/auther/README.md

     app/views/auther/session/new.html

-The form can also be customized by attaching new styles to the .authorization class (see [auther.scss](app/assets/stylesheets/auther/auther.scss) for details).
+The form can be stylized by attaching new styles to the .authorization class (see [auther.scss](app/assets/stylesheets/auther/auther.scss) for details).

 ## Controller

 The [Auther::SessionController](app/controllers/auther/session_controller.rb) inherits from the [Auther::BaseController](app/controllers/auther/base_controller.rb).
-To customize, it is recommended that you add a controller to your app that inherit from the Auther::BaseController.
+To customize, it is recommended that you add a controller to your app that inherits from the Auther::BaseController.
 Example:

     # Example Path:  app/controllers/session_controller.rb
     class SessionController < Auther::BaseController